 - Furnaces, Heat Pumps, Air Conditioners (new or replacement) & Evaporative Coolers (new only)

-- All residential walls or fences over 30 inches high must have a site plan review for Zoning Compliance.
+- All residential walls or fences must have a site plan review for Zoning Compliance.
 Additionally, walls and fences over 7 feet tall require a building permit with a structural engineered design.

 - Detached accessory structures over 200 square feet (ie: Storage Sheds).

 - Porches, additions or garages